Hitch Cargo Carrier

 Mockins Hitch Mount Cargo Carrier

-The hitch carrier’s hitch-connecting arm is angled upwards to allow for better ground clearance.
+The hitch carrier’s hitch-connecting arm is angled upwards for better ground clearance.
 At the same time, it works as one of the best solutions for securing points for the straps with the mesh carrier design and the high 6-inch sides.

 Installation is easy for most vehicles.
 The carrier is first put together with its two sides and is then inserted in the 2” hitch receiver of the vehicle.
-The good news is that, unlike most other hitch cargo carriers, it also comes with a hitch stabilizer that reduces vibrations and the sounds that come from the carrier while driving.
-With a complex pack filled with plenty of reliable accessories, it is recommended for most people looking to have all the required components delivered together for the next holiday adventure.
+The good news is that, unlike most other hitch cargo carriers, it also comes with a hitch stabilizer that reduces vibrations and the sounds from the carrier while driving.
+With a complex pack filled with many reliable accessories, it is recommended for most people looking to have all the required components delivered together for the next holiday adventure.

 6. Leader Accessories Hitch Mount Cargo Basket